 Rush spine experts can help you get relief from sciatica and other herniated disc symptoms.
 We offer advanced care, including minimally invasive spine surgery.

 A herniated disc occurs when part or all of a disc slips or ruptures between the vertebrae in your spinal column.
 For this reason, a herniated disc is also known as a “slipped disc” or a “ruptured disc.”

 - A common symptom of a herniated disc in your lower back is sciatica, a radiating pain down your leg.

 - Other herniated disc symptoms include tingling or weakness in your leg.

 - If you have a herniated disc in your neck, you may experience pain, tingling or weakness in your arm or neck.

-Call your primary care doctor immediately if you experience any of the following:
+Seek care immediately if you experience any of the following:

 - Loss of bowel or bladder control with your pain

 - Back pain or neck pain that wakes you up during your sleep

 If you need testing and evaluation for your herniated disc, Rush spine and back experts can help.